 - Download and unzip Win32 Pthread dll , and copy them to you mosquitto binary folder, remember double check my links, be careful and make sure these are from reputable sources, I inadvertently downloaded some virus just blindly clicking other sites links,..

 Windows 10 Runs Linux shell via Windows 10’s Windows Subsystem for Linux (WSL)

-The reason things are much easier in Windows 10, is because Microsoft has made it so you can install a Windows Subsytem for Linux .
-Simply run the command below as an administrator in Powershell and then reboot.
+If you have Windows 10 then you’re in luck! it’s oo much easier.. the reason things are much easier in Windows 10, is because Microsoft has made it so you can install a Windows Subsytem for Linux (Basically Microsoft created a Linux friendly container/vm within Windows 10) Simply run the command below as an administrator in Powershell and then reboot.